 We’ve established that steaming is essential if you’re going to make this Cambodian fish amok recipe the old way, but there are a few time-saving measures for busy home-cooks and we need to tell you about substitutes.

 While we believe that kroeung tastes better when it’s made in a mortar and pestle, and I personally love few things more than hearing the sound and smelling the fragrance of a fresh herb and spice paste being made, you can save a lot of time by using a blender instead.

 Our little old ladies have one of the young assistants massage the kroeung into the fish fillets for up to an hour and let it rest before slicing it.
-For more intense flavour, after combining the kroeung and fish you could skip the massage and leave it to marinate in the fridge for a bit.
+For more intense flavour, after combining the kroeung and fish you could skip the massage and leave it to marinate in the fridge for a while.

 One ingredient in this Cambodian fish amok recipe that’s difficult to find a substitute for is slok ngor – also written as nhor (‘slok’ means herb).
 Nhor or noni leaf (morinda citrifolia) is what gives amok trei its distinctive taste.
 Traditional Cambodian recipes call specifically for young nhor leaf.

 Recipes written for a Western readership suggest substituting the noni leaf with everything from kale to spinach.
-Chef Joannès Rivière of Siem Reap’s Cuisine Wat Damnak restaurant recommends Swiss chard in A Culinary Journey in Cambodia (see link end of this post), a cookbook produced by Sala Bai Hotel School.
-Although note that this is a recipe for a fish amok curry and is not steamed.
+Chef Joannès Rivière of Siem Reap’s Cuisine Wat Damnak restaurant recommends Swiss chard in A Culinary Journey in Cambodia (see link at the end of this post), a cookbook produced by Sala Bai Hotel School.
+Although note that this is a recipe for a fish amok ‘curry’ and is not steamed.

 A Note on the Colours of Cambodia’s Fish Amok